nazia-alam/SoftwareEngineeringHW1/README.md

 ## About the repository

 This repository is part of Homework 1 for CSC 510.
-It contains a structure which helps to manage a software's developmen in an organized manner.
+It contains a structure which helps to manage a software's development in an organized manner.

 ## Contents